CarterStevens1/Training-site/README.md

 # Training-site
 Self project
-making a training page as a self project
+making a mock up gym training website to showcase my ability and my current progress aswell as what i enjoy